Skip Global navigation and goto content

 Florida Department of Health in Bradford County

 Hepatitis A is a contagious liver disease that results from infection with the hepatitis A virus (HAV).
 It can range in severity from a mild illness lasting a few weeks to a severe illness lasting several months.
 Hepatitis A is usually spread when a person ingests fecal matter - even in microscopic amounts - from contact with objects, food, or drinks contaminated by the feces, or stool, of an infected person.
-For more information please view the CDC's Viral Hepatitis webpage.

 Hepatitis A Flyers